Steve Busby: Professional career

 In an eight-year career, Busby posted a 70–54 record with 659 strikeouts and a 3.72 ERA in 1060.2 innings.

 Busby and outfielder Amos Otis were the first two players elected to the Royals Hall of Fame.
 In 2009, Busby was elected to the Missouri Sports Hall of Fame.
 His 70 career victories ranks him ninth on the Royals' all-time list.

 Broadcasting career

 Following the end of his playing career, Busby became a sportscaster, primarily for the Texas Rangers, and has also worked as an instructor at a baseball school.
 Unlike most former players, Busby acts as both a play-by-play man and a color commentator, and traded positions with Eric Nadel on radio broadcasts.
 After replacing Dave Barnett as television play-by-play announcer in the middle of the 2012 season, Busby had been working exclusively on play-by-play, with Tom Grieve on color.
 However, in October 2016, the Rangers announced that Busby would not be returning for the 2017 season.
-Dave Raymond has replaced Busby for the 2017 season.
+Dave Raymond replaced Busby for the 2017 season.